IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   * TalkTask will include a help page that lists all commands/functionality we are providing to help users navigate through our web application and use it to it's full potential.

 * **Developer Guide**
   * This section has already been started with our configurations.md file provided in the Git repository.
 It is currently still in progress, as more APIs are being introduced with some needing specific API keys that need to be added to a developers workspace, so the file will be updated accordingly.
-The current contents of the file show developers how to run and build the full project on their local host IP, and once the configurations branch is finished, deployement strategies will be added.
+The current contents of the file show developers how to run and build the full project on their local host IP, and once the configurations branch is finished, deployment strategies will be added.

 * **User Documentation**
   * High Level Description: TalkTask is a voice-controlled task management system designed to help users manage their daily tasks hands-free.
 The application integrates speech recognition and AI-based task recommendations to provide an intuitive to-do list experience
   * How to install:
     * Prerequisites: Web browser such as Chrome, Mozilla, Safari, etc.
     * Installation Steps:
-      * Talktalk is a web application, no need to install any outside software
+      * TalkTask is a web application, no need to install any outside software
   * How to run:
     * Enter our URL to a web browser of your choice on either desktop or mobile devices.
   * How to use software: